DiegoSalazar/cmd-srv/README.md

 ## What is it?

 A tiny little http server!
 Isn't that the cutest?!
+It uses TCPServer to handle requests, MimeMagic for correct content-types in responses, and a tiny html builder for directory listings.

 ## Installation